man-group/dtale/docs/arcticdb/ARCTICDB_INTEGRATION.md

 ![](https://raw.githubusercontent.com/aschonfeld/dtale-media/master/images/arcticdb/demo/arcticdb_symbol1.png)

-You'll also notice a bar at the top of the screen showing that you're using ArcticDB as well as the current uri, library & symbol.
-Clicking that will either bring you to a popup where you can choose a different library & symbol.
+You'll also notice a bar at the top of the screen showing that you're using ArcticDB as well as the current URI, library and symbol.
+Clicking that will either bring you to a popup where you can choose a different library and symbol.

 ![](https://raw.githubusercontent.com/aschonfeld/dtale-media/master/images/arcticdb/demo/arcticdb_symbol1_selector.png)